JTC191/food-delivery-app/README.md

 You can create your own test users or edit the seeding logic in `Assignment2.SQL`.

-Alternatively, an admin account details are provided below:
+Alternatively, admin account details for one admin are provided below:
 username: admin
 password: admin

 ---

-## 📌 Notes
+## Notes

 This repository is a clean, public version of the original private assignment submission.
 All credentials and sensitive data have been removed.